greim/motel/readme.md

 *Motel* is an implementation of the [vacancy observer pattern](https://medium.com/@greim/a-plan-for-data-fetching-a68d171af38), which simplifies data-fetching in unidirectional data-flow apps.
 It was designed with Redux in mind, but has no explicit dependencies on Redux or React.

-**Note:** Motel is in a 0.x state, and isn't quite ready for prime time.

 ## Installation

 ```bash